sindresorhus/screenfull/readme.md

 	requestFullscreen(document.documentElement);
 }

-// Actually it's more if you want it to work in Safari, but let's not go there...
+// This is not even entirely comprehensive.
+There's more.
 ```